 I knew when I sought to create a gluten-free, dairy-free, meat-free stroganoff, mushrooms were the best contender for the star ingredients of this vegan stroganoff recipe.
 Safe to say, I made the right choice.

 A few years ago I created this One-Pot Mushroom Stroganoff and it’s still one of the most popular recipes on my blog so I thought how I could incorporate one of my favourite things… pasta!
+If you love the taste of mushroom stroganoff then also check out my Gluten Free Mushroom Stroganoff Pie.

 In addition to being vegetarian-friendly, this mushroom stroganoff pasta bake is prepared all in one skillet and then finished off in the oven.
 Perfect for meal-prepping ahead of a busy week!